The Game Awards 2025

-The Game Awards 2025 is an upcoming award show to honor the best video games of 2025.
-It is set to be the twelfth show hosted by Geoff Keighley, creator and producer of the Game Awards, to be with a live audience at the Peacock Theater in Los Angeles on December 11, 2025, and live streamed across online platforms globally.
-Clair Obscur: Expedition 33 leads the ceremony with twelve nominations, the most in the show's history.
+The Game Awards 2025 was an award show to honor the best video games of 2025.
+It was the twelfth show hosted by Geoff Keighley, creator and producer of the Game Awards, and held with a live audience at the Peacock Theater in Los Angeles on December 11, 2025, and live streamed across online platforms globally.
+It featured presentations from celebrity guests including David Harbour, Dan Houser, Rahul Kohli, and Lenny Kravitz, and a musical performance from Evanescence.

+Clair Obscur: Expedition 33 led the ceremony with thirteen nominations and nine wins, the most in the show's history, including Game of the Year, the first debut game to win this accolade.
+The Game Changer award honored Girls Make Games, an organization supporting young girls to pursue careers in the video game industry.
+Several new games were announced, including Control Resonant, Divinity, Mega Man: Dual Override, Tomb Raider: Catalyst, and Star Wars: Fate of the Old Republic.
+The show was viewed by over 171 million streams, the most in its history, though responses were mixed.

 Background

-As with previous iterations of the Game Awards, the 2025 show is set to be hosted and produced by Canadian games journalist Geoff Keighley.
+As with previous iterations of the Game Awards, the 2025 show was hosted and produced by Canadian games journalist Geoff Keighley.
 He returned as an executive producer alongside Kimmie Kim, while Richard Preuss returned as director, LeRoy Bennett as creative director, and Michael E. Peter as co-executive producer.
-The presentation is set to take place at the Peacock Theater in Los Angeles on December 11, 2025.
+Sydnee Goodman returned as host of the 30-minute preshow, titled Opening Act.
+The presentation took place at the Peacock Theater in Los Angeles on December 11, 2025.
 Public tickets became available for purchase on November 1.
+Keighley dedicated the show to his father, who died in August; an empty seat was reserved in his honor, beside Keighley's mother.

-The event will be live streamed across online platforms including TikTok, Twitch, Twitter, and YouTube, as well as Amazon Prime Video for the first time.
+The event was live streamed across online platforms including TikTok, Twitch, Twitter, and YouTube, as well as Amazon Prime Video for the first time.
+It was broadcast on a record number of platforms in China, including Bilibili, Huya Live, and Weibo.
 The Game Awards partnered with Amazon for the show, creating a dedicated store for merchandise, deals, and new reveals.
-The Twitch broadcast will be streamed in 2K resolution for the first time.
-Like the 2024 show, the Future Class initiative—an annual list of 50 individuals from the industry who best represent its future, introduced in 2020—will not return in 2025, and the list of previous inductees was removed from the show's website.
+The Twitch broadcast was streamed in 1440p for the first time.
+Like the 2024 show, the Future Class initiative—an annual list of 50 individuals from the industry who best represent its future, introduced in 2020—did not return in 2025, and the list of previous inductees was removed from the show's website.